-A. Authority to Operatest Tables HMENT AND AUTHORITY
+A. Authority to Operate & Term

 1. Authority to Operate.
-The Governing Authority shall operate a start-up community school as permitted by law, subject to applicable federal laws, state laws, and this Contract.
+The Governing Authority shall continue to operate a start-up community school as permitted by law, subject to applicable federal laws, state laws, and this Contract.
 The Governing Authority may carry out any act or ensure the performance of any function that is in compliance with the Ohio Community School Law (R.C.
 Chapter 3314), Ohio Administrative Code, the United States Constitution, the Ohio Constitution, other relevant Federal and/or State law, and this Contract.